Decorated Army Officer Who Heard President Trump’s Ukraine Call: ‘I Did Not Think It Was Proper’

 “I did convey certain concerns internally to national security officials in accordance with my decades of experience and training, sense of duty, and obligation to operate within the chain of command,” Vindman is expected to say during Tuesday’s hearings.

-Vindman’s expected testimony comes in the wake of House Speaker Nancy Pelosi’s Monday announcement in a letter that Democrats were moving closer to their conclusion whether or not Trump’s phone call was an abuse of power and revealed that the House will take an official vote on opening an impeachment inquiry, as reported by The Inquisitr.
+Vindman’s expected testimony comes in the wake of House Speaker Nancy Pelosi’s Monday announcement in a letter that Democrats were moving closer to their conclusion whether or not Trump’s phone call was an abuse of power.
+She also revealed that the House will take an official vote on opening an impeachment inquiry, as reported by The Inquisitr.

 Delivered To Your INBOX